Press - Exclusive Interviews - Chris .R. Notarile

 and why do you like it so much?

-know more about Snake since it was a sequel so I decided to do my homework.
-I
+since it was a sequel so I decided to do my homework.
+I didn't like the movie as

-Kurt.
-I love anti-heroes and how they perceive the law etc. And it was the fuck
+much as I liked the personification of Snake through Kurt [Russell].
+I love anti-heroes and how they perceive the law etcetera.
+And it was the fuck

 it all ending that made me like the movie as well as the sequel.